jlwatson/tock/doc/reference/trd-radio.md

         fn config_done(&self, result: ReturnCode);
     }

 The `changed` callback indicates that the power state of the radio has changed.
-The `on` parameter states whether it is now on or off.
-If a call to `stop` using the RadioConfig interface returns SUCCESS, the radio MUST issue a `changed` callback when the radio is powered off, passing `false` as the value of the `on` parameter.
-If a call to `start` using the RadioConfig interface returns SUCCESS, the radio MUST issue a `changed` callback when the radio is powered on, passing `true` as the value of the `on` parameter.
+The `on` parameter states whether it is now on or off and the `result` parameter indicates the status of the power change.
+If a call to `stop` using the RadioConfig interface returns SUCCESS and `allow_cancel` was passed as `false`, the radio MUST issue a `changed` callback when the radio is powered off, passing `false` as the value of the `on` parameter and SUCCESS as the value of `result`.
+If `stop` returns SUCCESS when called with `allow_cancel` set to `true`, the radio MUST issue a `changed` callback with `on` set to `false` and `result` to SUCCESS if the radio is powered off or a `changed` callback with `on` set to `true` and `result` to ECANCEL if the power off was aborted for some reason (e.g. late frame reception).
+If a call to `start` using the RadioConfig interface returns SUCCESS, the radio MUST issue a `changed` callback when the radio is powered on, passing `true` as the value of the `on` parameter and SUCCESS for the `result` parameter.

     pub trait PowerClient {
-        fn changed(&self, on: bool);
+        fn changed(&self, on: bool, result: ReturnCode);
     }

 The return value of `is_on` MUST be consistent with the state as